eth-educators/ethstaker-guides/prepare-for-the-merge.md

 # This is a draft

 This document is still a draft.
 You should wait to apply these changes before more is known about the Merge.
-You should wait until we are closer to the Merge.
+You should wait until we are closer to the Merge and a TTD is announced for Mainnet.
+One issue is that some execution client will not open their Engine API until there is a configured TTD.

 This document is subject to change.

 ## Why would you want to prepare for the Merge?